+- 1. rights issues

+- 2. buy-backs

+- 3. resolutions to approve acquisitions of shares

+- 4. reductions of capital

+- 5. substantial holding notices

-- 4. compulsory acquisition
+- 6. compulsory acquisition

-- 5. schemes of arrangement22
+- 7. schemes of arrangement25

-- 6. reverse takeovers.
+- 8. reverse takeovers.

 - 19. Parliament has twice suggested that a broad interpretation is intended.

 - 20. In 1998, when s657A was proposed, Parliament said:

 The Panel's jurisdiction to make a declaration of unacceptable circumstances will not depend upon the existence of a general offer to shareholders under a takeover bid.
 Instead, its discretion will extend to circumstances involving an acquisition of a substantial interest in, or control of, a company (proposed paragraph 657A(2)(a)).
-In making a declaration of unacceptable circumstances, the Panel must have regard to the spirit of the takeover rules in section 602 in deciding whether the circumstances are unreasonable and whether it is in the public interest to make the declaration (proposed subsection 657A(2)).23
+In making a declaration of unacceptable circumstances, the Panel must have regard to the spirit of the takeover rules in section 602 in deciding whether the circumstances are unreasonable and whether it is in the public interest to make the declaration (proposed subsection 657A(2)).26

-- 21. A broad interpretation allows the Panel to fulfil the role envisaged by s659AA as the main forum for resolving disputes about a takeover bid.24 - 22.
+- 21. A broad interpretation allows the Panel to fulfil the role envisaged by s659AA as the main forum for resolving disputes about a takeover bid.27 - 22.
 In 2007, Parliament said of the new s657A(2)(b):

 A new paragraph 657A(2)(b) is inserted in the Act to give the Panel jurisdiction to declare circumstances unacceptable having regard to the purposes of Chapter 6 of the Act set out in section 602.
-This is a significant change, designed to ensure the Panel can address circumstances which impair those purposes, without having to also establish either a contravention of the Act or an effect on control or potential control of a company or on the acquisition or proposed acquisition of a substantial interest in a company.
-The intention is to give the Panel a wider power to give effect to the spirit of the Act.
-The purpose of the words in brackets in the new paragraph is to ensure that the Panel can make a declaration of unacceptable circumstances in relation to the affairs of one company, being the company referred to in subsection 657A(1), where the effect of the unacceptable circumstances
+This is a significant change, designed to ensure the Panel can address circumstances which impair those purposes, without having to also establish either a contravention of the Act or an effect on control or potential control of a company or on the acquisition or proposed acquisition of a substantial interest in

-22 The Panel normally leaves schemes to the regulation of the court seized of it.
+25 The Panel normally leaves schemes to the regulation of the court seized of it.
 But see Citect Corporation Ltd [2006] ATP 6 at [33]

-23 Corporate Law Economic Reform Program Bill 1998, Explanatory Memorandum, para 7.9.
+26 Corporate Law Economic Reform Program Bill, 1998 Explanatory Memorandum, para 7.9.
 The section took effect on 13 March 2000

-24 Corporate Law Economic Reform Program Bill 1998, First Reading by Mr Hockey, Hansard 3/12/1998, page 996: "To address concerns with the current dispute resolution mechanisms for takeovers, the existing Companies and Securities Panel will be reconstituted to become the primary forum for resolving takeover matters.
+27 Corporate Law Economic Reform Program Bill 1998, First Reading by Mr Hockey, Hansard 3/12/1998, page 996: "To address concerns with the current dispute resolution mechanisms for takeovers, the existing Companies and Securities Panel will be reconstituted to become the primary forum for resolving takeover matters.
 The panel will retain its existing jurisdiction to enforce compliance with the spirit of the law...."